crazy-max/ddns-route53/docs/install/unifi.md

-# Installing on a UniFi Security Gateway
+# Installing on a VyOS-based UniFi Gateway Devices

+This guide is for devices running VyOS such as:
+* USG 3P
+* USG Pro 4

 ## Install the binary